DaniqueJ-R/milestone_proj_3/README.md

   - [Bootstrap:](https://getbootstrap.com/) Bootstrap CSS Framework used for styling and to build responsive web pages.
   - [Coverage:](https://coverage.readthedocs.io/en/latest/index.html) Used for measuring code coverage of Python test files.
   - [Django:](https://www.djangoproject.com/) Main Python framework used in the development.
-  - [Django Allauth:](https://django-allauth.readthedocs.io/en/latest/index.html) Used for authentication and account registration.
-(UPDATE)
   - [Django Crispy Forms:](https://django-crispy-forms.readthedocs.io/en/latest/) Used to simplify the rendering of Django forms.
   - [dj_database_url:](https://pypi.org/project/dj-database-url/) Used to allow database urls to connect to the postgres database.
   - [Gunicorn:](https://gunicorn.org/) Green Unicorn, used as the Web Server to run Django on Heroku.
   - [psycopg2:](https://pypi.org/project/psycopg2/) Used PostgreSQL database adapter.
-(UPDATE)
   - [Summernote:](https://github.com/summernote/django-summernote) To provide a WYSIWYG editor for customizing new blog content and add images.
   - [Black Formatter:](https://www.youtube.com/watch?v=nrQly6jybNk&t=466s) To format Django and Python documents in VSCode